Sergey Banadysev, Doctor of Agricultural Sciences, Doca-Gene Technologies LLC

 Mineral oils have been shown to reduce the ability of aphids to carry non-persistent viruses in three ways: altering feeding behavior; have a direct insecticidal effect and alter the interaction of the virus with aphids in such a way that the transmission of the virus is disturbed.

 1. Influence on the behavior of aphids.
 Penetration of the stylet into the plant is delayed when the plant is sprayed with mineral oil.
 If plants are treated with mineral oil, the number of aphids that start feeding during the first 30 seconds on the plant is reduced by 50%.
 In addition, the oils are aphid repellent, but only lasts about 30 minutes after spraying.

 3. Reduced transmission of the virus.
 It was found that mineral oils prevent the retention of the virus in the mouth of aphids and on the stylet.
 Typically, PVY particles can remain on the stylet of a green peach aphid for about 17 hours after feeding on an infected plant.
-However, oil treatment of plants results in a virus retention time of only 2 minutes (Wrobel B., 2009), which reduces infection volumes by 50-70% compared to untreated controls (Powell et al., 1998; Boiteau et al. , 2008).
+However, oil treatment of plants leads to the fact that the virus retention time is only 2 minutes (Wrobel B., 2009), which reduces the volume of infection by 50-70% compared to untreated control (Powell et al., 1998; Boiteau et al. , 2008).